Veria: Classical and Roman Veria

 The city is reputed to have been named by its mythical creator Beres (also spelled Pheres) or from the daughter of the king of Berroia who was thought to be the son of Macedon.
-Veria enjoyed great prosperity under the kings of the Argead Dynasty (whose most famous member was Alexander the Great) who made it their second most important city after Pella; the city reached the height of its glory and influence in the Hellenistic period, during the reign of the Antigonid Dynasty.
+Veria enjoyed great prosperity under the kings of the Argead Dynasty (whose most famous member was Alexander the Great) as an important city near the capital Aigai and then Pella; the city reached the height of its glory and influence in the Hellenistic period, during the reign of the Antigonid Dynasty.
 During this time, Veria became the seat of the Koinon of Macedonians (Κοινόν Μακεδόνων), minted its own coinage and held sports games named Alexandreia, in honor of Alexander the Great, with athletes from all over Greece competing in them.

 Veria surrendered to Rome in 168 BC.
-During the Roman empire, Veria became a place of worship for the Romans.
+During the Roman Empire, Veria became a place of worship for the Romans.
 Diocletian made the large and populous city one of two capitals of the Roman province of Macedonia, eponymous in the civil Diocese of Macedonia.
 Within the city there was a Jewish settlement where the Apostle Paul, after leaving Thessalonica, and his companion Silas preached to the Jewish and Greek communities of the city in AD 50/51 or 54/55.
 The Bible records: